Discovering the Value of Intellectual Property

-Sean McCarthy, Head of Market Intelligence at the Satellite Applications Catapult explains how satellites could be the key to helping the oceans.
+Sean McCarthy, Head of Market Intelligence at the Satellite Applications Catapult explains how satellite technology could be the key to helping the oceans.

 As an island nation, the sea and coast have played a vital role in Britain’s and the North East’s past and they provide huge opportunities in the future.